anetczuk/rss-forward/README.md

 Then channels provided by the application can be used for example in *Thunderbird* or other feed reader.

+## How can I prepare scraper?

+Every webpage is different and uses different authentication protocol.
+Simple way is to use *Web Developer Tools* (*Network Monitor*) with *Firefox* or *Chrome* and look for endpoints and authentication steps.
+Moreover every request can be exported as *cURL* request.
+There can be problem if website requires *JavaScript* to operate.
+To determine is *JS* is required to authenticate or scrap data execute earlier mentioned *cURL* requests (in command line).
+If they succees then it means that JS is not required and just `requests` library can be used.

+## How to add new generator/scraper?

+It's quite easy.
+Just put scraper module inside `rssforward.site` package.
+The module have to contain free function `get_generator()` returning instance/object of the scraper.
+Moreover scraper class have to inherit from `RSSGenerator` class.

 ## Similar projects

 - [web_scraping_example](https://github.com/mattdood/web_scraping_example)